pilgrimstack/workshop-301/1.test/readme.md

 # Target Infrastructure

 We still have the backend server with NFS and MySQL to serve the datas to the 3 frontwebs.
-On front of the frontwebs, we have a load balancer which route the HTTP requests to the frontwebs.
+On front of the frontwebs, we have a load balancer which routes the HTTP requests to the frontwebs.

 As we want to run tests, we'll also create some servers to run Apache JMeter.
 It works with one master and many injectors to load the tested infrastructure.